 To accommodate the growth, NCDOT is undertaking a series of express lane projects on I-77, I-485, and U.S. 74 (Independence Boulevard).
 These express lane projects are intended to provide users with a network of reliable travel time options throughout the region, especially during peak travel hours, to help improve traffic capacity.

 The U-2509A project includes improvements on routes parallel to U.S. 74 to help minimize congestion during construction on U.S. 74 on Independence Point Parkway, Northeast Parkway, Arequipa Drive, Krefeld Drive.
 The U-2509 B project includes upgrading U.S. 74 to an expressway with express lanes from west of Idlewild Road to I-485.

-The purpose of this project is to improve traffic mobility and provide travel time reliability along the Independence Boulevard corridor.
-Additionally, it will provide system sustainability and maintain and improve connectivity to, from, and between adjacent communities.
-In combination with improvements proposed on Independence Boulevard to the west in Charlotte, the proposed project will give motorists the choice of paying a fee for a reliable trip time on U.S. 74 between I-277 in Charlotte and I-485 in Matthews.
+The purpose of these projects are to improve traffic mobility and provide reliable travel times along the Independence Boulevard corridor.
+The planned improvements on Independence Boulevard will give motorists the choice of paying a fee for a reliable trip time between I 277 in Charlotte and I-485 in Matthews.

 What are Express Lanes?

-Express lanes are the key to unlocking congestion and improving traffic flow on critical transportation corridors.
-They offer drivers a choice – pay a toll and ride on the express lanes for more reliable travel times, or continue driving on the general purpose lanes for free.
+Express lanes are reducing congestion and improving traffic flow on critical transportation corridors.
+They offer drivers a choice – pay a toll and ride on the express lanes for more reliable travel times or continue driving on the general purpose lanes for free.

 The power is entirely in the hands of you, the motorist.
 You can each determine how valuable your time is and decide if the convenience and more reliable travel time is worth the cost of taking the express lanes.